Logo

 • You may notice several signs indicating the refrigerator compressor might be failing .

-Signs of a Bad Compressor Start Relay
+a Compressor Start Relay

 How to Test the Compressor Start Relay